SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Aliases: rockpaperscissors, rochambeau, roshambo

 - **%say** `<channel> <message>`
-  - Info: **Admin Only.** Repeats the given Message in the given Text Channel.
+  - Info: **Slash version available.
+Admin Only.** Repeats the given Message in the given Text Channel, Thread or replies to a message.
+If you want to reply to a message in another channel, use the ChannelID-MessageID syntax or the link to the message.
   - Example: `%say #announcements Important Announcement`

 - **%secondaries** `<secondary1, secondary2,..: Optional>`